History Files

 The First Crusade is called by Pope Urban II in 1095 during a momentous speech in Clermont-Ferrand in France.
 Having traversed Europe from west to east, the nobles, soldiers, and camp followers of the First Crusade assemble in Constantinople.

-At last Emperor Alexius feels that his continued call for help from Europe against Islam has been answered.
-Nicaea in western Anatolia is the first Islamic town to fall to the Crusaders, who cross the Bosphorus alongside Eastern Roman forces.
+At last Emperor Alexius feels that his continued call for help has been answered by Europe in the fight against Islam.
+Nicaea in western Anatolia is the first Islamic-held town to fall to the Crusaders, who cross the Bosphorus alongside Eastern Roman forces.

 The Christian soldiers briefly besiege the town before it falls.
 Islam is divided and in conflict with itself, and the ruling Seljuq Turks are in no position to offer immediate retaliation.
 The Crusaders move on into what becomes known to them as Outremer.